vincenzocaputo/FoxyRecon/README.md

 </p>

 # FoxyRecon
-FoxyRecon is a Firefox add-on that helps you to carry out searching and investigation activities by using free Open Source Intelligence Source (OSINT) web resources.
+FoxyRecon is a Firefox add-on that helps you to carry out searching and investigation activities by using over 70 free Open Source Intelligence Source (OSINT) web resources.

 You can perform researches through FoxyRecon in two ways:
 - Via popup\